The Fire Emblem game that started it all and one of the first releases for the tactical RPG genre. A good definition for “Nintendo Hard.”

 No. Supports don’t come in until the fourth game of the series, Genealogy of the Holy War.
 And that game’s support system works differently from what you’re used to.

-But I also took the liberty of compiling a list of stuff that this game DOESN’T have that we oft take for granted.
+But I also took the liberty of compiling a list of stuff that Shadow Dragon and the Blade of Light DOESN’T have that we oft take for granted.
 So, here we go!

 - Your turn doesn’t automatically end if you selected an action for all of your characters.
 You have to manually end your turn by selecting a blank map tile and selecting “End.”